 When an emergency occurs, time is of the essence.
 Staff must know how to respond during a crisis.
 This includes understanding protocols for various incidents on campus, evacuation and lockdown procedures, and response plans for critical events.

 Students will look to educators and staff in a crisis for guidance.
-A well-documented school security plan will define roles and responsibilities so that staff can react quickly and appropriately.
+A well-documented campus security plan will define roles and responsibilities so that staff can react quickly and appropriately.
 Training will help here, too.
 Everyone should know the appropriate actions to take.

 Student Participation